 Colour reproduction is quite good (not quite as vivid as an LCD screen), much better than the first colour screens Garmin built into the Forerunner 620Its resolution is 218×218 pixels.

 On the back you can see the synchronization and charging connection.
 And as indicated on the box, it is submersible up to 100 meters.
 You can also see the detail of the materials used, or its EXO antenna and compatibility with GPS and GLONASS.

 As with every new Garmin watch, the anchoring system for the charger changes.
-This time it has four "claws" that are attached to the watch, so once it is in place it will not move at all.
+This time it has four "claws" that attach to the watch, so once in place it will not move at all.

 The advantage of this system is that it allows you to use it while charging, even on your wrist.
 You can carry an external battery to power the watch if the 20 hours of 1-second recording time is not enough.

-The pulse sensor is the HRM-Run, which allows the transmission of the vertical oscillation and the time of contact with the ground to the Fenix 3.
-The design of the chest strap has changed, and the truth is that I found it somewhat more comfortable than the previous model.
+The heart rate sensor is the HRM-Run, which transmits the vertical oscillation and ground contact time to the Fenix 3.
+The design of the chest strap has changed, and I found it to be somewhat more comfortable than the previous model.